jugshaurya/showcase/mdx-blogs/stl.md

   - empty() => O(1)
   <!--  as elements are sorted in set. -->
   - lower_bound() => logn
     - returns Iterator pointing to first element equal to or greater than key, or end().
 This function returns the first element of a subsequence of elements that matches the given key.
-If unsuccessful it returns an iterator pointing to the first element that has a greater value than given key or end() if no such element exists.
+If unsuccessful it returns an iterator pointing to the first element that has a greater value than the given key or end() if no such element exists.
   - upper_bound() => logn
-    - returns upper element.
+    - returns the upper element.
     - Iterator pointing to the first element greater than key, or end().
 - `Always sorted output` when print. can make `decreasing using set<int, greater<int> > s;`
 - `No Duplicates` are stored.